In het Nederlands gebruik je in sommige gevallen geen lidwoord.

 per jaar (per year)

 Maanden en dagen (Months and days)In juli ga ik op vakantie.
-(In July I am going on holiday.)
+(In July I go on holiday.)

 Niet-telbare zelfstandige naamwoorden (Uncountable nouns)Zij drinkt water.
 (She drinks water.)

-Beroepen (Professions)Mijn vader is agent.
-(My father is an officer.)
+Beroepen (Occupations)Mijn vader is agent.
+(My father is a policeman.)

-Nationaliteiten zonder lidwoord (Nationalities without article)John is Engelsman.
-(John is Englishman.)
+Nationaliteiten zonder lidwoord (Nationalities without an article)John is Engelsman.
+(John is English.)

 Exercise 1: Wanneer geen artikel gebruiken